 Behavior Intervention Plan -an agreement between the student and school outlining what behavior is expected and what the student, school, teachers, administrators and other entities will contribute to support the student's appropriate behavior.
 A behavior plan should contain rewards and sanctions.
-Temporary plans may be developed by the principal and student.
-More extensive plans may to be developed by a committee comprising teachers, counselors, behavior intervention staff, school support staff, parents and the student through the School Support Team.
+Temporary written plans may be developed by the principal and student.
+More extensive plans should be developed by a committee comprising teachers, counselors, behavior intervention staff, school support staff, parents and the student through the School Support Team.

-Bullying- to seek to harm, intimidate, humiliate or coerce
+Bullying- to seek to harm, intimidate, humiliate or coerce.
+Repeated negative behaviors (verbal, written or physical) intended to frighten or cause discomfort.